naimprince010-ship-it/ecommerce-site/README.md

 The response includes `token` and user info.
 Supply the token as `Authorization: Bearer <token>` when creating/updating/deleting products.

 ### Product image uploads
 `POST /api/products` accepts `multipart/form-data` with fields `name`, `price`, `description`, and optional file field `image`.
 The image is uploaded to Cloudinary and the secure URL is stored as `imageUrl`.
-If you omit the file, the endpoint still works.
+If you omit the file, the endpoint still works, and you can continue sending JSON payloads without multipart when you don’t need to upload an image.

 ## Admin frontend
 Location: `admin/` (Vite + React).